 Implementation of the "Policy for Implementing the Department of Environmental Protection (Department) Permit Review Process and Permit Decision Guarantee" began in November 2012.
 The effectiveness of the new process and guarantee will be evaluated on at least a quarterly basis during the first year.
-The first evaluation will be completed February 15, 2013.
+The first evaluation was completed on February 14, 2013 and the second evaluation will be completed in May 2013.
 Information pertaining to the Department's Permit Review Process and Permit Decision Guarantee can be found on the Department's web site at www.depweb.state.pa.us (DEP Search/Keyword: Permit Decision Guarantee).